sctg-development/ai-outlook/README.md

 1. Open Outlook on the web and sign in to your account.
 2. Open an email or start composing a new message.
-3. Look for the Groq Outlook Add-in called **AI emailer** icon in the Outlook ribbon.
+3. Look for the AI Outlook Add-in called **AI emailer** icon in the Outlook ribbon.
 4. Click on the icon to open the add-in pane.
 5. Enter your Groq AI developer API key when prompted (this is a one-time setup).
 6. Use the add-in features as needed in your email workflow: